course page main image

 Hannah Vowles

-Deputy Head of School and Associate Professor
+Deputy Head of Architecture and Associate Professor

 Studied architecture at Kingston and the Architectural Association.
 Worked in architectural practice for 10 years, public and private sector.
 Founded art practice / project Art in Ruins with Glyn Banks – exhibitions, published critical writing, curating, teaching.
 Founding Chair of association of architectural educators.